Plastic Free July: We Show You How To Choose Plastic Free With A Baby

 Stainless steel food storage

 For storing baby food and toddler snacks, swap out your plastic containers with stainless steel.
-These mini ones from Kids Konserve are the perfect size for tiny servings, are great for travel, and become part of your child’s lunch kit when she starts school.
-For more stainless steel options, check out Onyx and Ever Eco.
+These mini ones from Ever Eco are the perfect size for tiny servings, are great for travel, and become part of your child’s lunch kit when she starts school.

 Latex dummies and teethers